Q: How can I support L’Éphémère financially?

 Since our inception, we have offered a platform for ephemeral works that transcend the boundaries of time, space, and liminal meaning, We are interested in work that challenges our personal definition of history, happiness, memory, home, etc.

-In many ways we are very existentialistic, as we enjoy uprooting the structural composition of such timeless themes as personhood, feeling, and place, and we seek work that straddles the line between fleeting and infinite, but we also seek work that allows us a glimpse into different perspectives and interpretations of the same universal experiences.
+In many ways we are very existentialistic, as we enjoy uprooting the structural composition of such timeless themes as personhood, feeling, and place, and we seek work that straddles the line between fleeting and infinite, and allows us a glimpse into different perspectives and interpretations of the same universal experiences.

 This interest in the ephemeral and eternal guides us in how we choose our one-word themes, as each word we have chosen (and will continue to choose in the future) are purposefully difficult to define, or offer various interpretations of the same core meaning/thing (e.g. hiraeth means homesickness, but for a home that you cannot return to, or was never there to begin with, which raises questions of whether or not you can miss something that never existed, or love something you’ve never known).